j0shbl0ck/Intune_Deployment/App Configurations/Google Chrome/README.md

 [Win 32 App]

 This deploys the Google Chrome Enterprise application.
-First checks if Google Chrome is alreayd installed prior.
+First checks if Google Chrome is already installed prior.
 1. Go to https://chromeenterprise.google/
 2. Download .MSI version of Google Chrome.
 3. Put together scripts and .msi in folder to begin Intune wrapping.